frederic-perez/AmE-dictionary/data/dictionary.md

 __dump<sup>1</sup>__ _n_ _A munitions dump._
 __dump<sup>2</sup>__ _v_ _They walkes to the trash can and dumped their cups._
 __dumpling__ :two::hammer: (dumplings) _Bavarian bread dumpling._
+__dumpster fire__ _n slang_ A complete and utter disaster or a completely chaotic situation likened to a fire in a dumpster, which quickly becomes uncontrollable.
+The phrase can be applied to both situations and people.
 __dun__ _Dun-colored hair._
 __dunce__ _n_ :two::hammer: _We are complete dunces at self-perfection._
 __dung fork__ _n_